ManuelElizaldi/PyStrava/README.md

 ![Copy This Report Window](/Images/CopyThisReport.png)

-4. Click Google Sheets from the Google Connectors and select the Google Sheet you created for this project
+4. Click Google Sheets from the Google Connectors and select the Google Sheet you created for this project.

-After these steps are done, you should have a copy of dashboard inside your Google Looker.
+After these steps are done, you will have a copy of this dashboard inside your Google Looker.

 ## Areas Of Improvement
 These are some features I plan to implement over time.